I Think About This a Lot: The ’90s Computer Game Chop Suey

 The game never reveals Lily and June Bugg themselves, save for their brown and white legs as they “dozed amid the flowers and the grasses on a low green hill” in the game’s introductory frames.
 As that wording suggests, Duncan isn’t embarrassed to be ardent in her language, and her observations exemplify her empiricist knack.
 In that first scene, the sisters “didn’t know the names of the flowers in which they lay,” so June Bugg extracts a Queen Anne’s lace blossom and names it herself: rose.
 The flower is “decidedly un-rose-like,” but who cares?
 The character doesn’t need to be lectured about what she should interpret of her interactions with the world — that girl is right just as she is.
 (Given how thoughtful and precise Duncan was in her diction, I’m all the more irritated and disappointed by her decision to take an appropriative, “Asian-sounding” phrase as her title — we don’t know if Lily and June Bugg are white, but Duncan was.)

 I probably would have loved Chop Suey in the ’90s, but I didn’t know it existed then.
 I found out about it in the contemporary way that most people do: reading “The Golden Suicides,” a sordid story about the 2007 suicides of Duncan and her husband, the artist Jeremy Blake.
 In it, Nancy Jo Sales writes mawkishly about the couple’s “meltdown” — in the last years of their lives, Duncan and Blake became paranoid that they were being harassed by Scientologists after Blake designed the cover for Beck’s Sea Change.
 In setting up who she thought Duncan was, Sales spends plenty of time characterizing Duncan as “lovely,” “gorgeous,” and “sexy” before her games come up — when they do, glancingly, in the third section of the piece, it’s only after Duncan is called “the pretty girl” of video games.
 Gendered fawning was common in the press around Duncan at the time of the games’ releases — and, even dead, Duncan’s allure overrode her work.
-Duncan once satirized what it was to be an artist-turned-femme-phenomenon in an animated short, The History of Glamour, which appeared in the Whitney Biennial in 2000.
-She knew that even while trying to espouse freedom from gendered ideals within girl-media, people outside of it are quick to appoint you an “It Girl” — the awful designation that makes twins out of “female” and “object.”
+Duncan once satirized what it was to be an artist turned femme phenomenon in an animated short, The History of Glamour, which appeared in the Whitney Biennial in 2000.
+She knew that even while trying to espouse freedom from gendered ideals within girl-media, people outside of it are quick to appoint you an “It” girl — the awful designation that makes twins out of “female” and “object.”

 Unlike its peers in the “girls’ game movement,” Chop Suey isn’t given much attention as a notable entry in that genre.
 This might be because, also unlike its peers, it doesn’t simperingly demonstrate how to perform the duties of a homemaker, a fashion plate, or even a socially obsessed teenager.
 Chop Suey simply looks out at a town.
 This reminds me of an essay by the cultural critic Roland Barthes.
 He wrote about how toys are little more than adulthood training devices — how many children’s playthings are designed only to mimic their future responsibilities.
 Barthes says, “There exist … dolls which urinate; they have an oesophagus, one gives them a bottle, they wet their nappies … This is meant to prepare the little girl for the causality of house-keeping, to ‘condition’ her to her future role as mother.”
 Basically: What you give to children as entertainment tells them whom to become.